lane-ftw/Tailscale-Mullvad-ACL-Switcher/README.md

 Assumptions: You have a Mullvad subscription through Tailscale.
 You can create an OAuth client with permissions to read/write to your tailnet's ACL.
 You have an ACL with entries for devices to use Mullvad exit nodes.

-HOW TO:</br>
+<b><u>HOW TO</u></b>:</br>
 Download a script from ^^^ up there ^^^

 Go to https://login.tailscale.com/admin/machines and note the IPs of the machines you want to switch. <s>I assume this would work with device names/MagicDNS, but haven't tried anything other than IPs yet.</s> Only works with IPV4/IPV6 addresses, Tailscale ACL limitation.

 Go to https://login.tailscale.com/admin/settings/oauth and create an Oauth client with at least ACL read/write access.

 Copy the client ID and Secret, and in the script, replace `$clientID = "your_client_id" $clientSecret = "your_client_secret"` with the ID and Secret you just generated.
 MAKE SURE TO KEEP THE QUOTES.

 MAKE SURE YOU ALREADY HAVE DEVICES IN YOUR ACL, OR THIS SCRIPT WILL DO NOTHING.
 They should look like this under `"nodeAttrs": [`
 I like to comment mine, you don't have to.